 Being able to snowshoe your way to the top of Australia might sound strange.
 However, since the winter season is June-August and mountains are more like high country hills, it is not surprising that you can attempt to snowshoe Australia’s highest peak in Kosciuszko National Park in one, albeit very long, day.

 Mt.
-Kosciuszko forms part of a huge alpine ridge that runs down southeast Australia, petering out towards the sea in the province of Victoria.
+Kosciuszko forms part of a vast alpine ridge that runs down southeast Australia, petering out towards the sea in the province of Victoria.
 Mt Kosciuszko itself is 2228 meters (7310 ft) above sea level.
-However, the entire area is elevated, which makes the snowshoeing in Kosciuszko National Park a paradise.
+However, the entire area is elevated, which makes snowshoeing in Kosciuszko National Park a paradise.

 The ski village of Thredbo lies at the base of Mt Kosciuszko.
 Thredbo has a European air about it, nestled in a valley and dotted with Swiss chalets or modern resorts.
 It was populated after WWII by many European immigrants as it reminded them of home.
 But it is also unmistakably Australian, surrounded by pristine snow gums.
 It is also the birthplace of one of Australia’s most enduring legends – the Man from Snowy River.